mohit-p08/phdportal/README.md

-PhD Admission Portal
+Project Title: PhD Admission Portal

-A project which will digitalize the process of PhD admission in CHARUSAT.
+Short Description: A project which will digitalize the process of PhD admission in CHARUSAT.
 Currently, the project has 4 types of users.

 Technology: MySQL, ReactJs, NodeJs and ExpressJs